Back to blog

 A VPN, like proxy server, will make a user’s internet traffic seem as it is coming from a different IP address.
 Furthermore, the use of a VPN substantially enhances security levels and allows to access geo-blocked content.
 However, after that, there are some key differences in the way a VPN works, and how it benefits the end-user.

 Unlike a proxy server, a VPN service installed on the user’s device ensures that all outgoing internet traffic (not just the browser, but any app) on the device are processed under the VPN service.
 On top of that, the VPN creates an encrypted tunnel for all internet communication between the user’s device and remote network.
-This ensures that in the case of the internet requests being intercepted by unwanted eyes, it will make it near impossible to decipher the internet request content.
-Unfortunately, VPNs, unlike a proxy, can cause significant overall slowdowns since all of the traffic is routed through the server.
+This ensures that in the case of the internet requests being intercepted by unauthorized third parties, it will make it near impossible to decipher the internet request content.
+Unfortunately, VPNs, unlike a proxy, can cause significant overall slowdowns since all of the web traffic is routed through the server.

 VPN service is mostly oriented to a single user and is used by individuals who are looking to not only mask their true identity but also to make sure that their internet requests are encrypted.